🔼 Spirituality and Divination: An Inner Journey

 Virtues of Vogel Crystals

-1. Amplification and concentration of energy
+1. Amplification and Concentration of Energy

-2. Energy healing
+2. Energy Healing

-3. Cleansing and harmonizing the chakras
+3. Cleaning and Harmonizing the Chakras

-Each facet can correspond to a chakra (e.g.: 12 facets → 7 main + secondary chakras).
-It realigns, balances and activates the energy centers.
+Each facet can correspond to a chakra (e.g., 12 facets → 7 main + secondary chakras).
+It realigns, balances, and activates the energy centers.

-4. Crystalline Programming
+4. Crystal Programming

-5. Spiritual Connection and Channeling
+5. Spiritual connection and channeling

 15. Seal of Solomon: